GerryDoesStuff/MicroTableController/README.md

 - Scripting: run custom recipes from `microstage_app/scripts/` with a safe API.
 - Validated capture directory/filename fields with optional auto-numbering to prevent overwrites.
-- Optional CUDA acceleration for capture, autofocus metrics, and scale-bar drawing when OpenCV is built with CUDA; falls back to CPU otherwise.
+- Optional CUDA acceleration for capture, autofocus metrics, and scale-bar drawing when OpenCV is built with CUDA; falls back to CPU otherwise and logs the active path.
-- System monitor tab displaying CPU load and, when supported, NVIDIA GPU utilization via NVML.
+- System monitor tab displaying CPU load and, when supported, NVIDIA GPU utilization via NVML, with a message shown when GPUs are unavailable.

 ## Capture directory & file naming